Gao Jifu: During Emperor Taizong's reign

 Gao Jifu's activities for the next several years are not recorded in history.
 It was said that early in the reign of the second Tang emperor, Emperor Taizong, Gao was serving as assistant imperial censor, and he often pointed out faults of the other officials, as his duty as assistant censors, without fearing reprisals.
-He was eventually made a midlevel official at the legislative bureau of the government (中書省, Zhongshu Sheng).
+He was eventually made a midlevel official at the Legislative Bureau.
 In 634, he was serving as such when, in response to Emperor Taizong's call for officials to offer suggestions, Gao offered five suggestions, in these areas: